Landscape Designer, Matt Leacy of Landart Landscapes Sydney, shares his expertise in preparing your outdoor area for the silly season.

 Matt says, “There are a variety of options to cleverly integrate shade into your garden.
 From mobile, less permanent structures, which are also great for rental properties, to larger scale permanent structures such as cabanas and pergolas.
 We have a range of design solutions that will integrate a covered outdoor space into garden settings.”

 Introducing a canopy can provide a cosy and versatile shaded area, which can be transformed to suit your guests.
-Whether you’re hosting a late lunch or need a cool area for the children to play, a cabana provides a great way for everyone to enjoy your outdoor space.
+Whether you’re hosting a late lunch or need a cool area for the children to play in, a cabana provides a great way for everyone to enjoy your outdoor space.